-Many apartment complexes offer a public swimming pool as an amenity to attract new tenants but when inadequate attention is paid to pool safety, unsafe conditions can cause accidents that result in injury or drowning.
-When a child is injured following a pool accident, it is important to determine whether the owner of the swimming pool could have taken measures to prevent the accident.
+Many apartment complexes offer a public swimming pool as an amenity to attract new tenants, but when inadequate attention is paid to pool safety, unsafe conditions can cause accidents that result in injury or drowning.
+When a child is injured following a pool accident, it is essential to determine whether the owner of the swimming pool could have taken measures to prevent the avoidable event.

 An experienced swimming pool accident attorney may be able to examine the case to evaluate whether or not the pool owner was responsible for the accident either through negligence or by breaking pool safety law.

 Illinois swimming pool laws define private and public pools separately and the determination of liability for injuries caused by accidents requiring hospitalization in apartment pools fall under public swimming pool code.
 If children under the age of sixteen are allowed to use the pool, a lifeguard must be on duty, adequate gates and entrances must be built around the pool and safety hazards must be addressed such as items that can cause trips and falls.
 If failure to provide any of these considerations results in an accident, the pool owner may be held liable under Illinois swimming pool law.